terraform-aws-modules/terraform-aws-vpc/README.md

 * The variable `var.azs` **must** be specified.
 * The number of public subnet CIDR blocks specified in `public_subnets` **must** be greater than or equal to the number of availability zones specified in `var.azs`.
 This is to ensure that each NAT Gateway has a dedicated public subnet to deploy to.

+## Private Versus Intra Subnets ##

+By default, if NAT Gateways are enabled, `private` subnets will be configured with routes for Internet traffic that point at the NAT Gateways configured by use of the above options.
+If you need private subnets that should have no Internet routing (in the sense of RFC1918 Category 1 subnets), `intra_subnets` are available.
+An example use case is configuration of Lambda functions within a VPC, where the Lambda functions only need to pass traffic to internal resources or VPC endpoints for AWS services.
+Since Lambda functions allocate Elastic Network Interfaces in proportion to the traffic received, it can be useful to allocate a large private subnet for such allocations, while keeping the traffic they generate entirely internal to the VPC.
+You can add additional tags with `intra_subnet_tags` as with other subnet types.

 ## Conditional creation